-Municipalities (approx. 2'255 Municipalities)
+Municipalities (approx. 2'212 Municipalities)

-Authority in all areas that are entrusted to them by the Canton → the municipalities must only levy taxes within the bounds of the authority delegated to them by the respective cantonal law
+Authority in all areas that are entrusted to them by the Canton → the municipalities are only allowed to levy taxes within the limits that the authorities delegated them in accordance to the respective cantonal laws

 © Prof. Dr. iur.
-Madeleine Simonek, University of Zurich, Fall Semester 2018
+Madeleine Simonek, University of Zurich, Fall Semester 2019